Konini: Geography

 Konini is enclosed in lush bush at the western ends and tranquil suburban streets to the east.
 Konini Road is a long bending street that moves from the suburb of Glen Eden to the Waitākere Ranges and native rain forest.
 Konini forms a part of the Waitematā-Waitākere foothills ecological zone.
-Sheltered from the Tasman Sea by the Waitākere Ranges, the area was traditionally dominated by forests of kauri, Phyllocladus trichomanoides (tānekaha or celery pine) and rimu, with abundant nīkau palm and silver fern.
+Sheltered from the Tasman Sea by the Waitākere Ranges, the area was originally dominated by forests of kauri, Phyllocladus trichomanoides (tānekaha or celery pine) and rimu, with abundant nīkau palm and silver fern.
 The soils are a mix of Miocene Waitākere volcanic soil and Waitemata Group sedimentary rock.

 History

 The area is within the traditional rohe of Te Kawerau ā Maki, an iwi that traces their ancestry to some of the earliest inhabitants of the Auckland Region.
 West Auckland was known as Hikurangi, and the upper catchments of Te Wai-o-Pareira / Henderson Creek were known as Ōkaurirahi, a reference to the mature kauri forests of the area.

 During the early colonial days of Auckland, much of Konini and Kaurilands was owned by Liverpool immigrant Hibernia Smythe, who aggregated 550 acres of land between 1854 and 1857 north of Titirangi.
 Smythe used the land for wood and logging, as well as farming sheep and cattle.
 Smythe had a reputation for being miserly, and after passing left his property to his nephew.
 Konini Road was built during the 1920s, when the neighbouring Kaurilands estate was being developed as a subdividison.
 Southern Konini began to be subdivided along with Kaurilands between the 1920s and 1940s.
 Konini School opened in May 1976 on the site of a former orchard and dairy farm, when suburban housing was being constructed in the area.